On this page

 The Australian Radio Quiet Zone WA

-The Australian and Western Australian Governments have established a radio quiet zone to protect our world-class radio astronomy site.
-This site has been chosen to host the Australian component of the Square Kilometre Array.
+The Australian and Western Australian Governments established a radio quiet zone to protect our world-class radio-astronomy site.
+This site will host the Australian SKA telescope.

 A radio quiet zone is an area where signal levels from radiocommunications equipment (like television transmitters, mobile phones and CB radios) and electrical devices are controlled to limit interference to radio telescopes.